Classroom Organization That Builds Community (Not Just a Pretty Room)

 7. Small Joy Systems That Build Culture

-A year and a half later, one of my most challenging students returned from middle school with a huge plant.
+A year later, one of my most challenging students returned with hers.

 Think: